fukurosan/Jhaystack/README.md

 CONTAINS_CASE_INSENSITIVE   |   This strategy will determine if the context contains the term in its exact form (not case sensitive!)
 EQUALS   |   This strategy will determine if the term is exactly the context EQUALS_CASE_INSENSITIVE   |   This strategy will determine if the term is exactly the context (not case sensitive!)
+FULL_TEXT   |   This strategy will determine if all the words in the term are contained inside of the context (not case sensitive!)

 You can easily build your own strategy, by supplying Jhaystack with a custom function reference.
 The function should return a boolean that states if it is a match or not, and takes the following arguments:
 Argument | Description
 --- | ---
 term*   |   The value to be searched for context*   |   The value to be searched

+## Future work
+There are quite a few things that I hope to do moving forward:
+- Make things faster (there's a lot that can be done!)
+- Implement search indexes
+- Make more detailed tests